sgkhusal/42-CPP/cpp06/README.md

 Today we have a split in the C++ programming community: a group that continued using C-style casts in their C++ applications, and another that religiously converted to casting keywords introduced by C++ compilers.
 It is important to know both types.

+**_Best Practice:_ You should avoid casting as far as possible, and when you do use it, you should know what happens behind the scenes!**

 ## Type conversions